josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 </CalloutPlusQuote>

-Again, as some will be quick to point out: it's possible to put things on the web with none of this knowledge.
-But that's been the case for decades now.
+Of course, it's possible to put things on the web with none of this knowledge.
+That's been the case for decades now.
 Before LLMs there was Squarespace and the like; before that, WordPress, and others.

-**It's always been possible to build websites without being a web developer.** Websites have been democratized in increasing measure since before a lot of us ever even touched a computer.
+**It's always been possible to build websites without being a web developer.** Websites have been increasingly democratized for nearly as long as the web has even existed.
 And that's a _good_ thing.

 It's _good_ that the barrier to entry has been lowered.
 It's _good_ that anyone can put things on the web.
 It's _good_ that this technology is accessible to anyone.

-What's _not good_ is to denigrate the professional experience of web developers by asserting—implicitly or explicitly—that anyone who picks up a tool represents an exact 1:1 replacement for a web developer.
+What's _not good_ is to denigrate the professional experience of web developers by asserting—implicitly or explicitly—that anyone who picks up a tool represents a precise 1:1 replacement for a web developer.

 A person who uses a WordPress page builder, or Squarespace, or LLMs, or whatever other website tool comes next, makes websites.
 But they are not, just for that, a web developer.

 Again: it's always been possible to build websites _without being a web developer_.

 The emphasis there is the key differentiator.
-The very fact that the previous sentence _makes sense_ confirms that we have different definitions for "person who makes websites" and "person who is a web developer."
+The very fact that the previous paragraph _makes perfect sense_ confirms that we have different definitions for "person who makes websites" and "person who is a web developer."

 <CalloutPlusQuote>